Try this powerful question-storming technique to enhance creative problem-solving

 Give your team a brain jolt to kickstart creativity, by asking them to question-storm 50 questions in 15 minutes about your topic.
 It’s a jolt if people are not used to asking a lot of questions.
-They are used to focusing on answering questions, not posing questions.
+They are used to brainstorming — a technique that focuses on answering questions, not posing questions.

 The most common source of management mistakes is not the failure to find the right answers.
 It is the failure to ask the right questions… Nothing is more dangerous in business than the right answer to the wrong question.

 Are you asking the right questions?
 The secret to finding the right question that will lead you to the right answer is to ask a lot of questions, especially compelling ones.
 So be sure to spend time question-finding before you leap into solution-finding.

 Try the Question Formulation Technique (QFT) from the Right Question Institute*

 - Design a Question Focus-Pick a problem or challenge that is important to you.
 It should be clear and stimulate new lines of thinking.
 It should not be a question.

 - Establish rules– and a time limit (5-15 minutes):

 – Ask as many questions as possible.